Kids need to know how to stand up for themselves, but practice is often needed. Here’s how parents can help.

 “No, Mom, I can’t do it.” my daughter said as tears streamed down her face.

-Over the past few weeks a girl in my daughter’s class had been saying things that bothered her – not terribly mean stuff, just annoying slightly critical things she was growing tired of.
+Over the past few weeks, a girl in her class had been saying things that bothered her – not terribly mean stuff, just annoying, slightly critical things she was growing tired of.

-For weeks we had talked about what my daughter could say to this girl to let her know she didn’t like her behavior, but my daughter didn’t feel comfortable being direct and confrontational.
+For weeks we had talked about what my daughter could say to this girl to let her know she didn’t like her behavior, but my daughter didn’t feel comfortable being assertive and confrontational.

-For some kids, speaking up for oneself is intimidating.
+For some kids, standing up for oneself is intimidating.
 Sometimes there’s a fear they’ll offend the other person or be ostracized after speaking up.

-On the flip side, some kids have no problem speaking up for themselves but have trouble responding in a calm, non-confrontational way.
+On the flip side, some kids have no problem standing up for themselves but have trouble responding in a calm, non-confrontational way.